 - High in antioxidants.
 For most Americans, the majority of their antioxidants come from coffee!
 Espresso contains polyphenols which help fight disease.
 It also contains hydrocinnamic acids which neutralize free radicals we pick up from air pollution and the environment.

 - Lowers the risk of stroke.
-A study found that the more espresso that was drank by female patients, the lower the risk of stroke.
+A study found that the more espresso that was drunk by female patients, the lower the risk of stroke.

 - Boosts energy and concentration